Skip to main content

 Ensuring equal access to opportunities for the development and use of skills

-The Ministers responsible for school education; higher education and science; culture, national heritage and sport; family, labour and social security; economy; regional development; and province-level executive boards and other entities
+The ministers responsible for school education, higher education and science, culture, national heritage and sport, family, labour and social policy, economy, and regional development; and province-level executive boards and other entities

-Graduate tracking (graduate career monitoring) has an important role in the implementation of the education policy at the national, regional and local levels, including the adaptation of areas and contents of education and training to labour market demands and the preparation of pupils and students for the choice of an occupation or career and the area of education or training, as well as the monitoring of public and non-public post-primary school graduates.
-Career tracking is the responsibility of the Minister in charge of school education.
+Graduate tracking (career monitoring) has an important role in the implementation of the education policy at the national, regional and local levels, including the adaptation of areas and contents of education and training to labour market demands, education and career guidance for pupils and students and career development of public and non-public post-primary school graduates.
+Career tracking is the responsibility of the minister in charge of school education (Art.
+26b, Law on School Education / ustawa Prawo oświatowe).